 - Shortness of breath

-It is important to know that 80% of COVID-19 cases are mild or without symptoms.
 Like the seasonal flu, COVID-19 is more severe in patients with long-term, underlying health conditions and the elderly.
-For the most updated information about COVID-19, visit the CDC’s Share the Facts page.
+For the most updated information about COVID-19, visit the CDC’s website.

 Find answers about cost, coverage and support for members affected by COVID-19